 As the United States expanded westward in the early nineteenth century, the issue of slavery was once again brought to the forefront.
 To address this issue, northern and southern members of Congress were forced to come to a compromise to save the Union.
 When it came to slavery, just why is the Missouri Compromise of 1820 important and how did it affect sectional tensions?

 The topic of slavery had long been contemplated since the founding of the United States.
-After the animated discussions on slavery in the Federalist Papers and the three-fifths compromise included in the Constitution, the issue was quelled for a time.
+After the animated discussions on slavery in the Federalist Papers and the three-fifths compromise included in the Constitution, the issue moved to the background for a time.

 In 1803 the Louisiana Purchase added a vast amount of territory to the United States.
 With settlers increasingly occupying these lands in the decades following, the precarious balance of free and slave state representation in Congress threatened to come crashing down.

 By 1820 signs of sectional tensions between north and south were emerging during the period known as the Era of Good Feelings.
-The tensions were exacerbated by the Panic of 1819 and lack of Democratic-Republican party discipline that was a feature of the Monroe presidency.
+The Panic of 1819 helped to exacerbate tensions along with the lack of Democratic-Republican party discipline that featured throughout Monroe’s presidency.

 After many rounds of negotiations the Missouri Compromise of 1820 resulted in the admission of Missouri as a slave state and Maine as a free state.
 It also prohibited slavery in federal territory north of the 36° 30’ parallel along Missouri’s southern border.